Sir-Batman/ros-wsl-install-guide/README.md

 6. You are now done installing Ubuntu

+## Optional Quality of Life Tips and Tricks.

+Here are some Tips and Tricks that are optional, but will make life much easier to know how to do.

-7. (Optional) Disable Windows bell in shell.
-Windows plays a really annoying bell during tab completion as discussed [here](https://github.com/Microsoft/WSL/issues/715#issuecomment-344888457).
+1. Disable Windows bell in shell.
+Windows plays an annoying bell during tab completion as discussed [here](https://github.com/Microsoft/WSL/issues/715#issuecomment-344888457).
 One can disable this bell by the following command:

 ```bash
 echo "set visualbell" >> ~/.vimrc